Aargau/case-studies-1/_posts/2015-07-13-MapReduce.md

 One of the characteristics of the DAG model is its topological sort.
 Figure 1 shows how topological sort works in a particular DAG model.
 In Figure 1, a circle means a process or a node, and an arrow means data flow from one process to another process.
 For example, process C has two incoming arrows.
 Process C can start only after data from both process A and process B are available.
 This means if process C receives data from process A only, process C has to wait for data from B. This shows an implicit synchronization at process C.

-Now let�s consider that one business application is formed by the processes from A to G as shown in Figure 1 and process G receives data from an external data source at the start.
+Now let's consider that one business application is formed by the processes from A to G as shown in Figure 1 and process G receives data from an external data source at the start.

 Process G sends data to process A, then process A sends data to both process B and process C. Process B can immediately start when it receives data from process A. But process C can start after Process B starts because it has to wait for data from process B. In the same way, process F starts after process C starts.
 Process E starts after process F. And process D starts after process E starts.
 The DAG model in Figure 1 shows this dependency of processes of an application through data flow.
 As the result, the data flow between processes of this business application decides the order of executing the processes.
 This order is topological sort of the DAG model.
 Topological sort in Figure 1 decides only one order.
 In general, there are several orders that topological sort decides because a DAG model defines partial order of processes (concurrent processes).